 If you come to my house, you might at first wonder if you haven’t stepped into a Winter Wonderland.
 Fairy lights wrap around the living room.
 3D snowflakes I’ve spent hours cutting out and assembling hang from twine on the ceiling.
 The Christmas tree, which already has about fifteen presents under it, is weighed down almost beyond what its $30 Walmart frame can bear with candy canes and glittery bulbs and ornaments my grandmother has been giving me every year since I was born.
-A homemade cardboard cutout of Beyoncé sits at the top of the tree because—and hear me out on this—Beyoncé is both a star and an angel.
-On the television you’ll see the Netflix Yule Log burning, and through the kitchen under the mistletoe you’ll smell vegan hot chocolate and mulled wine.
+A homemade cardboard cutout of Beyoncé sits at the top of the tree because-and hear me out on this-Beyoncé is both a star and an angel.
+On the television you’ll see the Netflix Yule Log burning, the TV is poised and ready for the massive amount of use that it will no doubt be getting over the holidays, like so many TVs across the country that have cable TV on them with something like these Dish TV Packages – there really will be an option for everyone when it comes to what to watch.
+Through the kitchen under the mistletoe you’ll smell vegan hot chocolate and mulled wine.
 I celebrate Christmas HARD.

 What I know is this.
 Both of these things are within me.
 The anger, the doubt, the cynicism, the disbelief.
 And the wide-eyed childlike wonder, the reckless abandon, the ridiculous joy beyond all reason.
 I cannot save the world, but I can surround myself with the family I have chosen and love them and love myself well.
 I can tell my doubt to hold on a minute, I will come back to you, I haven’t forgotten about you, but right now I am going to go look at 8 million lights at the mall and you cannot stop me.
 I can force all my friends to watch Eloise at Christmastime because that movie contains the truest distillation of the real story of Christmas that I have found: